How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

-In terms of vulnerability exploitation, only four of the tests output by TRANSFER successfully trigger vulnerabilities; the remaining nine compilable tests fail to do so.
-Among these ineffective or less effective ones, six tests execute smoothly, without triggering any error or exception; three tests trigger irrelevant exceptions.
+In terms of PoV demonstration, only four of the tests output by TRANSFER trigger vulnerabilities; For the four Apps handled well by TRANSFER, \tool also generates tests that trigger the same vulnerabilities, indicating that it produces a superset of the effective PoVs found by TRANSFER.
+Among the remaining nine compilable tests produced by TRANSFER, six tests execute smoothly, without any error or exception; three tests trigger irrelevant exceptions.
 The only test by SIEGE fails to trigger any vulnerability, because it throws an irrelevant exception.
-For the four tasks handled well by TRANSFER, \tool also successfully triggered vulnerabilities.
-Our observations imply that \tool worked overwhelmingly better than TRANSFER and SIEGE.
+These observations indicate that \tool not only outperforms TRANSFER but also discovered more diverse and effective vulnerability-triggering PoV test

+When \tool and TRANSFER perform differently, one may wonder whether (1) the extra input of vulnerability ID that \tool takes or (2) the distinct tools' working mechanisms explain the observed differences.
+To characterize the contributions of both factors between \tool and TRANSFER, in Table~\ref{tab:rq3}, we also included a variant approach of the default \tool usage by using template $P_5$.
+As shown in the table, when \tool took in part of its inputs that are also required by TRANSFER, it achieved better tool applicability (49 vs.~16), test compatibility (36 vs.~13), and PoV demonstration (14 vs.~4) than TRANSFER.
+Meanwhile, the variant approach worked less effectively than our default \tool usage.
+These results imply that between \tool and TRANSFER, both (1) the vulnerability ID that \tool takes and (2) the distinct tools' working mechanisms contribute to the observed differences, although (2) plays a more important role.

-Several reasons can help explain why TRANSFER and SIEGE worked worse than \tool in security test generation.
-First, both tools adopt EvoSuite, to generate tests and execute the method-to-test $M$.
-However, EvoSuite is not always effective; some or even most of the tests generated by EvoSuite do not execute $M$ at all.
-Second, both tools have difficulty synthesizing or mocking complex input parameters for $M$.
-For instance, neither tool synthesized a parameter of type \codefont{net.sourceforge.pmd.RuleSet}, but \tool mocked such an object via the Mockito framework.
+We further inspected the cases where TRANSFER worked worse than \tool, and summarized three major limitations of the tool design.
+First, TRANSFER adopts EvoSuite,} to generate tests and execute the method-to-test $M$.
+However, EvoSuite is not quite effective; some or even most of the tests generated by EvoSuite do not execute M at all.
+Second, TRANSFER has difficulty synthesizing or mocking complex input parameters for $M$.
+For instance, it could not synthesize a parameter of type \codefont{net.sourceforge.pmd.RuleSet}, but \tool mocked such an object via the Mockito framework.